 In 2007, Jolie gave a brilliant performance as Mariane Pearl, the pregnant widow of Wall Street Journal reporter Danny Pearl, in A Mighty Heart.
 The film was based on Mariane Pearl's account of her husband's abduction and murder.

 A devoted humanitarian, Angelina Jolie was made a Goodwill Ambassador for the UN Refugee Agency in 2001.
 She has made headlines for her work to obtain aid for refugees in Cambodia, Darfur and Jordan, to name just a few.

 In 2005, Jolie received the Global Humanitarian Action Award from the United Nations Association of the USA for her activism on behalf of refugee rights.
 She continues to travel the world to drawing attention to global issues.

-In October 2008, Jolie appeared in the Clint Eastwood-directed thriller The Changeling.
+In October 2008, Jolie appeared in the Clint Eastwood-directed thriller Changeling.
 Jolie played Christine Collins, a mother whose son reappears after his kidnapping.
-Collins is sure the returned boy is not the one to which she gave birth, and her fight reveals a police conspiracy.
+Collins is sure the returned boy is not the one to whom she gave birth, and her fight reveals a police conspiracy.
 In 2009, Jolie received an Oscar nomination for best actress for her role in the film.